-With the increase in the use of fossil fuels for energy production, the concentration of carbon dioxide in the atmosphere started to rise and is now more than 380 ppm and continues to rise at approximately 2 ppm p.a.
+With the increased use of fossil fuels for energy production, the concentration of carbon dioxide in the atmosphere started to rise and is now more than 380 ppm and continues to rise at approximately 2 ppm p.a.
 This situation has been aggravated by an increase in other greenhouse gases, mainly methane and nitric oxide.

-The resulting increase in the world's temperature is now undeniable with the recording of increasingly high average temperatures, which have resulted in a reduction of ice and snow, above all in polar and mountainous regions.
-In many regions this has contributed to the rising of sea levels and to a reduction of the amount of fresh water available for human consumption.
+The currrent increase in the world's temperature is now undeniable could have resulted in a dilatation of ocean waters and in a melting of ice and snow mainly in polar and mountainous regions.
+This might contribute to the rising of sea levels and also to a reduction of the amount of fresh water available for human consumption.